-Glaubinger Professor of Business and Faculty Director of The Eugene Lang Entrepreneurship Center, Columbia Business School
+Glaubinger Professor of Business and Chair of the Marketing Division, Columbia Business School

 Ph.D., marketing, Sloan School of Management, Massachusetts Institute of Technology; M.S., operations research, Massachusetts Institute of Technology